Contributor: Jay Gregorio. Lesson ID: 13379

 Emissions from transportation have contributed to the number of harmful gases in the atmosphere as well.

-Deforestation by logging, clear-cutting, and fire releases carbon, which is a component of carbon dioxide that keeps heat from escaping the earth's surface.
+Deforestation by logging, clear-cutting, and fire releases carbon, a component of carbon dioxide that keeps heat from escaping the earth's surface.

 Other human activities, such as the use of pesticides, construction, and conversion of agricultural lands to favor urban cities, increase the trapped heat as well.